HCESrl/vue-responsive-image/README.md

 - Integration with some routine to produce the images with server-side tools according to the plugin's logic
 - A more thorough unit test suite
-- Switch to a single 'config' parameter?
+- Switch to a single `config` parameter?
 Not sure if it's needed

-Feel free to contact me with proposal, requests and pull requests.
+Feel free to contact me with proposal, requests, and pull requests.
-Bugs and issues should be submitted on the Github page of the project.
+Bugs and issues should be submitted on the GitHub page of the project.

 ## License
 MIT